 1. Yard sale

 Who doesn’t love going to yard sales?
 If you don’t you’re crazy.

-Yard sales are absolutely awesome for finding children’s clothing.
-Especially for baby clothes.
+Yard sales are absolutely awesome for finding baby clothing.
 I have seen some yard sales in my area selling baby onesies for $.25 each.
 Yes!
 You read that right.

 And yeah the clothes are used but they can be tossed in the washing machine and made good as new.
 Think of it this way.
-Your kids are gonna wear that one shirt you buy for maybe 6 months and then go up a size.
+Your baby is gonna wear that one shirt you buy for maybe 6 months and then go up a size.
 So you might as well save your money.